Joseph A. Lombardo

 A well-behaved dog is “man’s best friend,” but a vicious dog can be man’s worst nightmare.
 When dog owners are irresponsible and fail to leash or chain their pets properly, the result can be devastating injury or death to innocent people.
 Some dog breeds can bite down with bone-crushing force in the hundreds of pounds per square inch.
 When the victim is a young child or an elderly person, the damage can be even more extreme.

-If you suffered a severe dog bite injury from someone else’s pet, the owner may be responsible for compensating you.
+If you suffered a severe dog bite injury from someone else’s pet in Atlantic City, the owner may be responsible for compensating you.
 This could include paying your medical bills and covering any income you lost from time off of work.
 Atlantic City dog bite lawyer Joseph Lombardo has more than 20 years of experience speaking for injury survivors and the representatives of wrongful death victims, and will aggressively pursue favorable results for you and your family.

 To set up a free and confidential case evaluation, call Lombardo Law at (609) 418-4537 today.

-How Long Do I Have to Bring a Personal Injury Claim in New Jersey?
+How Long Do I Have to Bring a Dog Bite Injury Claim in Atlantic City?

 While two years sounds like plenty of time, it is always wise to speak with a lawyer well before the deadline approaches if possible.
 This will allow the greatest possible time to investigate the evidence in your case, which may involve conducting lab tests, obtaining medical records, and interviewing field experts.

-Dog Bites by Breed and Bacterial Infection Risks
+Dog Bite Statistics by Breed and Bacterial Infection Risks

 Nearly half of all American households include at least one dog.
 While most are gentle and friendly, many others are poorly raised, suffer from behavioral problems or mental defects, or are even deliberately trained to be vicious by their owners.
 Unfortunately, the combination of a careless owner and an aggressive animal is a recipe for disaster.